Usage data dashboard and overage calculations

 For example:

-The platform makes the following calculation:
+The platform makes the following calculations:

 Counts two (2) sub-exports C belonging to the main export D, and one (1) sub-export F belonging to the main export G, only once for each main export per site.
 This makes three (3) exports.

-Totally: 12 exports.
+In total: 12 exports.

 The platform makes a daily snapshot of the number of users in each organization or edition and calculates the monthly overage.